NoahCardoza/minty/README.md

 # NOTICE

+- (**12/22**) Since Heroku has ended thier free tier instances, I'd taken down the server all together.
+However, if you are somewhat savvy you should be able to run it locally.

-It has come to my attenetion that Mint has updated thier API and the code in its current state will NOT work.
+- (**08/22**) It has come to my attenetion that Mint has updated thier API and the code in its current state will NOT work.

 # Minty